kaltura/DeveloperPortalDocs/documentation/PlayKit/AirPlay-iOS.md

 then under Capabilities > Background Modes, enable "Audio, Airplay and Picture in Picture".

-2. Create MPVolumeView (you should import MediaPlayer) and add it to your view
+2. Create MPVolumeView (you should import MediaPlayer) and add it to your view:

 ```
 let airPlayBtn = MPVolumeView(frame: CGRect(x: 0, y: 0, width: 44, height: 44))